The Armenian Quarter begins just inside the Jaffa Gate, Old City, Jerusalem.

-I'm far away from Jerusalem at the moment, in Camponaraya, Spain.
-But if I close my eyes, I can still smell the incense of the Holy City . . . as well as a few other odors that I can't forget.
+I’m currently far from Jerusalem, sitting in Camponaraya, Spain.
+But if I close my eyes, I can still smell the Holy City’s incense—along with a few other odors I can’t forget.

-We know that James was beheaded in Jerusalem (See Acts 12:1-2).
-It makes sense that he would have been buried in the place where he was killed.
-Who would go the trouble to move a dead body?
-Especially a messy one.
+We know James was beheaded in Jerusalem (Acts 12:1-2), and logically, he would have been buried where he was killed.
+Who would go to the trouble of moving a body?
+Especially a messy one?

 Ah, but this where it gets interesting.
 A medieval tradition suggests that that is exactly what happened.
 Here in Spain they call it the Traslación del Apóstol Santiago.
 Elsewhere it is called "The Golden Legend."

-In our post “What happened to James the Great” (you can read it here) we noted how the Western Christian tradition (but not Scripture) suggests that James the Great visited Spain in his life.
+In our previous post, “What Happened to James the Great,” (you can read it here) we noted that Western tradition (though not Scripture) suggests James visited Spain during his life.
+The Traslación is the story of his second journey to Spain—in death.
 This took place in the decade or so between the crucifixion of Christ and James's execution.

-The need for such a guide is a matter of speculation.
-I can't help but wonder if one of the impulses behind the Camino phenomenon was a response to the increasing difficulties of pilgrimage to the Levant (or Heartland).
-By the mid-12th century, the 1st Crusade had crashed and burned and even the best that Richard the Lionheart could muster would not bring it back (see here for our experience of the Crusader's "Alamo" of 1187).
-The Holy Sites of the East were slipping out of the reach of the West.
-If a pilgrimage was needed, it needed a challenging but achievable target.
+The timing of this guide invites speculation.
+I wonder if the Camino phenomenon was a response to the increasing difficulty of reaching the Levant.
+By the mid-12th century, the First Crusade had stalled; even Richard the Lionheart couldn’t reclaim the momentum (see here for our experience of the Crusader's "Alamo" of 1187).
+As the Holy Sites of the East slipped out of reach, the West provided a challenging but achievable target.

-One must be cautious here, but I also wonder if there might have been a political motive under the table.
-The impulse of the Camino and the effort of the Calixtinus established the primacy of Santiago de Compostela over all other churches in Spain.
+There may have been a political motive under the table, too.
+The effort of the Calixtinus established the primacy of Santiago de Compostela over all other Spanish churches.
 Possessing apostolic remains can do wonders for your portfolio.

-Driven by these and other motivators, James goes west, at least in proclamation.
-You can almost hear the echo: And just as he goes, so should you.
+Driven by these motivators, James went west—at least in proclamation.
+The echo was clear: As he went, so should you.

-An outline of James's post-mortem journey sounds like this: a very long time ago the disciples of James moved his body from Palestine to a remote corner of Galicia (practically the “end of the earth”).
-This transport and reburial was accomplished with supernatural help.
-Once the remains of James were put to rest other miracles occurred.
-This confirmed for many that the finger of God was at work.
+The outline of this post-mortem journey is simple: long ago, disciples moved James’s body from Palestine to a remote corner of Galicia (the "end of the earth") via supernatural help.
+Reburial and subsequent miracles confirmed the finger of God was at work.

 Buen Camino!